-Ideally the majority of health and safety issues can be resolved on the shop floor with the health and safety committee/representative and coordinators only getting involved when the shop floor parties need support.
+Ideally, a health and safety issue can be resolved on the shop floor, with the health and safety committee/representative and coordinators only getting involved when the shop floor parties need support.
 Simple determinations of whether or not some hazard needs to be addressed do not require specialists or experts.
 Such determinations are either quite obvious to the worker doing the job, or can be assessed using simple “rules of thumb”.

-Specialists and experts are only called in for the really tough problems where their training and expertise is needed – when the observation level techniques require further assistance to identify, assess and control particular hazardous situations.
+Specialists and experts are only called in for complex problems where their training and expertise is needed – when the observation level techniques require further assistance to identify, assess and control particular hazardous situations.

 This information is intended to provide tools for the early stages so that workplaces can address noise concerns efficiently and recognize when they require the support of specialists and experts.